A3h1nt/a3h1nt.github.io/_posts/2024-11-25-10x-Hacking-With-Be10x.md

 Also, i don't agree with claims like
 - `AI will replace you`
-- `Employees are getting layed off because of AI, so if you don't want to get laid off, take this course`.
+- `Employees are getting laid off because of AI, so if you don't want to get laid off, take this course`.

 I know AI is rising in popularity and is definitely a good skill to have, but fear mongering isn't.